 Set parameters for the discussion

-Set the expectation up front.
 One of the most common reasons those in a hiring position avoid breaking the bad news is that they want to avoid turning the ordeal into a debate.
-Often times, this conversation occurs after a final decision has already been made.
+Often, this conversation occurs after a final decision has already been made.
 Or, the individual delivering the bad news was not responsible for the decision being made.
-Let them know it is not a matter of discussion, and have the candidate acknowledge this prior to having your chat.
+The important thing is letting them know that the decision has been made, and it is not a matter of discussion.
+Have the candidate acknowledge this prior to the chat.
 This will allow the conversation to proceed in a focused and constructive manner.